Sincere and

 Service

-Proud Father, Husband, and Third-Generation Baltimorean
+Proud Father, Husband, and Fourth-Generation Baltimorean

 Committed to the 40th

-Marlon Amprey is an attorney, former educator, and third-generation resident of the current 40th District.
+Marlon Amprey is an attorney, former educator, and fourth-generation resident of the current 40th District.
 Marlon has a deep commitment to Baltimore and has been working towards leveraging his corporate and non-profit experience to improve the communities his family has called home for more than 70 years.

 Marlon volunteering with Building our Nation’s Daughters (B.O.N.D.) by delivering food to single mothers in West Baltimore.